Digital-Media/fhooe-webdev/README.md

 * Virtualization is activated in BIOS.
 * 10 GB of disk space is available locally.
 If possible use an SSD for better performance.
 * Hyper-V in Windows is deactivated.
+(Starting with VMWare 16 this is no longer necessary)
 * On Mac OS X make sure, VirtualBox has the necessary permissions.
 Go to "System Settings -> Security -> Allow Virtual Box".

 Then install the required software in the following order: